arijitsinha80/hid-sp18-405/notebook.md

 * 2018/01/11 Posted bio on Piazza
 * 2018/01/14 Read the entire class overview section
 * 2018/03/16 Picked the topic for the project and formed team with Bertolt
+* 2018/03/23 Formed hadoop/spark group for the project

 # Theory